 -

-- In partnership with the UBC Animal Welfare Program and with funding from the Peter Wall Institute for Advanced Studies, BC SPCA co-hosts an international expert forum on wildlife control.
-The forum results in 20 experts co-authoring the publication International Consensus Principles for Ethical Wildlife Control in 2017.
+- In partnership with the UBC Animal Welfare Program and with funding from the Peter Wall Institute for Advanced Studies, the BC SPCA co-hosted an international expert forum on wildlife control.

-- BC SPCA co-hosted experts at captive cetacean workshop that led to the creation of the Whale Sanctuary Project.
+- The BC SPCA co-hosted experts at a captive cetacean workshop that led to the creation of the Whale Sanctuary Project.

 2013